Last updated on June 6th, 2022 at 01:37 pm

 The beauty of this salad is that the measures can be tweaked to suit your taste.
 I love preserved lemon and would add it by spoonful if left unchecked but not everyone loves its sour, saltiness - if that's the case you could simply add a little lemon zest to the salad and perhaps a scattering of capers.

-Clean and simple, this salad contains only chickpeas, cauliflower, mint and red onion (again if you don’t like the onion, leave it out) but those ingredients are brought together with a beautifully balanced, slightly spiced cumin and sumac vinaigrette.
+Clean and simple, this chickpea salad contains only chickpeas, cauliflower, mint red onion (again if you don't like the onion, leave it out) and cucumber but those ingredients are brought together with a beautifully balanced, spiced vinaigrette.
 I am not going to lie, I eat this salad straight from the mixing bowl, sometimes it makes it to the table, sometimes not.

 While you can use canned chickpeas, I have to say it does make a noticeable difference to the taste compared with prepared dried chickpeas.
 In a pinch, canned chickpeas will do to save time but if you get a chance to prepare them from scratch, I totally recommend it.
 It's super easy and the result is so good.
 I have instructions on how to cook chickpeas from scratch in this recipe for my walk -away chickpea tomato and spinach curry.

 And finally, a word on mint.
 This salad loves mint so forget the less is more mantra; go hard with the mint, you won't regret it.

-This roast chickpea cauliflower bowl with preserved lemon and mint makes my tastebuds sing.
+This chickpea salad makes my tastebuds sing.
 When I create dishes that make me smile or have the family going back for more I feel a little brave flame fluttering.
-People eat my food and…sometimes they really like it.
+People eat my food and...sometimes they really like it.
 Maybe enough to buy the book.
-If I don’t put it out there, it has no chance of ever happening.
-So, it’s out there.
+If I don't put it out there, it has no chance of ever happening.
+So, it's out there.